 The information in this section covers aged care home costs from 1 July 2014.
-For information on the previous fees and charges effective up until 30 June 2014, please see My Aged Care website.
+For information on the previous fees and charges effective up until 30 June 2014, visit myagedcare.gov.au

 You may be asked to pay one or more of the following in residential care.